radiantearth/stac-api-spec/fragments/filter/README.md

 From the Queryables above, a client could then form the following example filter expressions.

-These parameters/fields must be supported by the Item Search endpoint.
-It is recommended that they also be supported in the collection items endpoint (`/collections/$collectionId/items`).
+These parameters/fields must be supported by the Item Search endpoint and Items resource (`/collections/$collectionId/items`).

 ## Examples